digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 * ``GENMAP_VALUES : ∀ α. ∀ β.
 'GenMap' α β → 'List' β``

   Get the list of values in the map.
-The keys are returned in the order they appears in the map.
+The values are returned in the order they appear in the map (i.e. sorted by key).

   [*Available in versions >= 1.dev*]